Portsmouth Club Profile

 For those travelling from London/Home Counties or from the East, the general principle is the same, except that from London you'll approach via the A3(M) and then onto the A27 Westbound.
 Take the A2030 turn-off towards Southsea/Fratton as above.

 There is a car park at the stadium, but it's not intended to be available to away supporters, and even if you do wangle your way in, the cost of parking there is an astronomical £10.00.
 Fortunately you're far away from the city centre such that street parking is possible.
 More formal parking arrangements are available at Miltoncross School (PO3 6RB).
-Expect to pay around £5.00.
-We have seen suggestions that parking is available at St Mary's Hospital opposite, but the Welcome To Portsmouth website states that this is not approved parking.
-There are also warnings of Residents Parking areas and matchday restrictions - this apparently isn't the worst ground to park on the side streets, but keep a close eye on the signage as they will do clamping and towing away for those who offend.
+Expect to pay around £5.00 or £6.00.
+Try also the junction of Velder Avenue and Milton Road which has a car park for around £5.00.
+We have seen suggestions elsewhere that parking is available at St Mary's Hospital opposite, but the Welcome To Portsmouth website states that this is not approved parking.
+There are also warnings of Residents Parking areas and matchday restrictions - this isn't the worst ground to park on the side streets, but keep a close eye on the signage as they will do clamping and towing away for those who offend.
+Don't head too far west of the ground or you'll end up stuck in city centre parking restrictions.
+The residential areas south of the ground is likely to be your best bet if you want street parking.

 For disabled supporters, there are five designated spaces for fans to park at the stadium, but you will be charged £5.00 to do so.
 For more information please contact Marie Stedman, Stadium Support Assistant, on 023 9277 8540 or email firstname.lastname@example.org